KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 * [stackoverflow.com](http://stackoverflow.com/search?q=System.DirectoryServices.Protocols.TlsOperationException)

 ## System.Drawing.Printing
-### System.Drawing.Printing.InvalidPrinterException
+#### System.Drawing.Printing.InvalidPrinterException

 Represents the exception that is thrown when you try to access a printer using printer settings that are not valid.

-    throw [System.Drawing.Printing.InvalidPrinterException]::New("Represents you try to access a printer using printer settings that are not valid.")
+    throw [System.Drawing.Printing.InvalidPrinterException]::New("you try to access a printer using printer settings that are not valid.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Drawing.Printing.InvalidPrinterException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Drawing.Printing.InvalidPrinterException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Drawing.Printing.InvalidPrinterException)

 ## System.IdentityModel.Metadata
-### System.IdentityModel.Metadata.MetadataSerializationException
+#### System.IdentityModel.Metadata.MetadataSerializationException

 The exception that is thrown when an error occurs while serializing or deserializing SAML metadata.